Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 More importantly, this is one of your most significant opportunities to influence team culture.
 If you deflect blame, your team will learn to do the same, fostering a toxic environment.
 But if you use a mistake as an opportunity to demonstrate accountability, you create a culture where people feel safe to fail, learn, and grow.

 For example, I once led a project to rebuild a checkout flow.
-It’s easy for "rebuilding" projects like these to get carried away with well-intentioned requests like “can you also fix this…”.
+It’s easy for "rebuilding" projects like these to get carried away with well-intentioned requests like “_can you also fix this…_” or "_can you optimize this while you're busy..._".
 My mistake was not being critical enough about these requests from the start.
 Two weeks before launch, it was clear we wouldn't meet the deadline.
 I sat down with the team, admitted my mistake in letting the scope grow, and we critically re-evaluated every task.
-We realized most could be postponed.
+We realized most of the open tasks could be postponed.
 By admitting the error and working together, we launched on time and learned a valuable lesson in scope management.
 This reinforced that we're a team that solves problems, not a team that assigns blame.

 After all, innovation often comes from taking risks, and risks sometimes lead to failure.
-What matters is how you recover.
-That said, if you're making more mistakes than successes, this advice doesn't apply.
-Too many mistakes will erode trust, and rebuilding it will be an uphill battle.
+What matters is how you recover. **That said, if you're making more mistakes than successes, this advice doesn't apply.
+Too many mistakes will erode trust, and rebuilding it will be an uphill battle.**

 ## Final Thoughts